adasdead/strangemod/README.md

 cd strangemod

 # Build the jar file of the mod
-gradle build # or .\gradlew.bat build
+gradle build # or ./gradlew build

 # Copy the jar file to the mods folder of your Minecraft
 cp build/libs/StrangeMod-1.2.jar ~/.minecraft/mods
 ```

 ## Usage
 To use the mod you need to run Minecraft with Forge installed for version 1.19.4 and select the Forge profile in the launcher.
 Then you can create a new world or load an existing one and enjoy the strange items from the mod.
-You can find them in creative mode or craft them by recipes from JEI.
+You can find them in creative mode or craft them by recipes from [JEI](https://github.com/mezz/JustEnoughItems).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.